 Breadth is a required component of doctoral training at UW–Madison.
-Given there are multiple paths to breadth, the Graduate School leaves the choice of whether students achieve breadth through a minor or other means up to the specific graduate program.
+Given there are multiple paths to breadth, the Graduate School leaves the choice of whether students achieve breadth through a doctoral minor, graduate/professional certificate, or other means up to the student's doctoral major program.

-Option A (external): Requires a minimum of 9 credits in a minor program (single disciplinary or multi-disciplinary).
-Fulfillment of this option requires the approval of the minor program.
+- Option A (external doctoral minor): Requires a minimum of 9 credits in a doctoral minor program (single disciplinary or multi-disciplinary) outside of the student's doctoral major program.
+Fulfillment of this option requires the approval of the doctoral minor program.

-Option B (distributed): Requires a minimum of 9 credits in one or more programs forming a coherent topic, and can include coursework in the program.
-Fulfillment of this option requires the approval of the major program.
+- Option B (distributed doctoral minor): Requires a minimum of 9 credits in one or more programs forming a coherent topic, and can include coursework in the student's doctoral major program.
+Fulfillment of this option requires the approval of the student's doctoral major program.

-The Graduate School’s minimum course requirements for the minor include:
+The Graduate School’s minimum course requirements for the doctoral minor and graduate/professional certificate to meet the breadth requirement include:

-A student cannot earn a doctoral minor and a Graduate/Professional certificate of the same name.
-Credits earned towards the minor may count towards the minimum graduate residence requirement, minimum graduate degree requirement, and the minimum graduate coursework (50%) requirement.
+A student cannot earn a doctoral minor and a graduate/professional certificate of the same name.
+The Graduate School also advises programs not to offer both a doctoral minor and graduate/professional certificate with the same name unless they are able to provide evidence that warrants the necessity for both programs.
+Credits earned towards the doctoral minor or graduate/professional certificate may count towards the minimum graduate residence requirement, minimum graduate degree requirement, and the minimum graduate coursework (50%) requirement.